raikwaramit/DSA-Practice/New/2_Array/Array.md

 4. Remove duplicates from an array || Allow duplication in the array.
 5. Rotate array by one place.
 6. Rotate array by kth place.
+7. Move zeros to the end.
+8. Linear search.